antimof/UxPlay/README.md

 *  **GPU Support for Raspberry Pi**

-    Some Raspberry Pi models (e.g., model 4B) are powerful enough to run UxPlay, but work best  with  hardware-accelerated h264 decoding by its Broadcom GPU  (software decoding with combined uxplay options `-rpi -avdec`  may also work with acceptable latency on Pi model 4).
+    Some Raspberry Pi models (e.g., model 4B) are powerful enough to run UxPlay, but work best  with  hardware-accelerated h264 decoding by the Pi's  Broadcom GPU; software decoding with combined uxplay options `-rpi -avdec`  may also work with acceptable latency on Pi model 4.
 Raspberry Pi OS (Bullseye) has recently abandoned the older omx (OpenMAX) GPU driver used by [RPiPlay](http://github.com/FD-/RPiPlay), and the corresponding
     GStreamer plugin omxh264dec has been deprecated and broken for some time.
 The replacement is the Video4Linux (v4l2) plugin v4l2h264dec from gstreamer1.0-plugins-good, which works well for playing mp4 files on the Pi.
 Unfortunately, features needed